Defining a simple content workflow

 Item propertiesLink copied!

-Assignees are also shown in the item properties pane and reflected in the item's revision history.
-In the properties pane, the assignee icon and full name are shown and "Me" is used for the current user.
+Assignees are shown in the item properties pane and reflected in the item's revision history.

 Assigning a content item will be listed in the item's revision history but will not generate a new version of the item.